JaneliaSciComp/conda-shell/README.md

 your `.bashrc` file in the, ummm, idiosyncratic way it does by default.

+You also need to be using Bash (the default Linux shell).
+(But modifying these scripts to work with e.g. Zsh would likely not be difficult.)

 Installation
 ------------

-Copy `conda-shell` and `conda-shell-helper` to somewhere on your path and then do `hash -r` (or the equivalent for non-Bash shells) to rescan the path.
+Copy `conda-shell` and `conda-shell-helper` to somewhere on your `PATH` and then do `hash -r`.

 Use